AGAPIA/waymo-open-dataset/README.md

  --forceRecompute 0    # Do you want to recompute things if the resurces are already on disk ?
  --DEBUG_MIN_FRAME 0   # Put some values here if you want to cut the process only between some frames (currently waymo has up to 199 frames on each segment)
  --DEBUG_MAX_FRAME 99999

+ Consider that the list of segments in the WAYMOscenesToSolve.txt is:
+ /home/ciprian/Downloads/Waymo/segment-10241508783381919015_2889_360_2909_360_with_camera_labels.tfrecord
+/home/ciprian/Downloads/Waymo/segment-1022527355599519580_4866_960_4886_960_with_camera_labels.tfrecord

+This means that the pipeline process will produce to ouptut folders based on parameters in WAYMOOUTMIN si WAYMOOUTPUT.
+Both contains two folders, one for each input segment:10241508783381919015_2889_360_2909_360 and 1022527355599519580_4866_960_4886_960.
+THe different is that in WAYMOOUTMIN it will contain only some minimal processed things to understand the scene:

+* cars.p = a dictionary of (framei_id, car_id) = {bounding box and velocity of the car).
+Basically contaiing all cars trajectories during the scene
+* people.p = similar to the above
+* combined_carla_moving.ply - A point cloud file of the environment reconstructed from the Lidar.
+Colors are RGB
+* combined_carla

  ```

 # Waymo Open Dataset